 - Strength – Yoga, exercise balls, the Bodyblade and (light) weights are good beginner tools for building strength.

 - You should contact a surgeon for a free insurance check or an initial bariatric consultation

 Congratulations on making it through all 10 Steps to a Successful Weight Loss Surgery Experience!
 We’ve covered a lot, and you should now feel confident in your knowledge of what it takes to succeed before, during, and after weight loss surgery.

 So where do you go from here?

-Most surgeons hold regular (weekly) seminars to talk about your options, introduce themselves and their staff and allow you to interact with others who are also considering surgery.
+- Free Online or In-Person Seminar – Many surgeons hold regular (weekly) seminars to talk about your options, introduce themselves and their staff, and allow you to interact with others who are also considering surgery.

-If you’re still on the fence, attending a local support group will give you a much better understanding of the benefits and challenges of weight loss surgery from actual patients.
+- Existing Patient Support Group Meeting Schedule/Location – If you’re still on the fence about having a weight loss procedure, attending a local support group will give you a much better understanding of the benefits and challenges of weight loss surgery from actual patients.